rackerlabs/support-how-to/content/cloud-sites/test-and-send-mail-using-php.md

 -  `$username`
 -  `$password`

-The code below requires that you supply a valid SMTP hostname along with user credentials for authenticating against.
-If using a third party mail service, you will need to replace `mail.emailsrvr.com` with the appropriate SMTP server hostname relative to the service you are employing.
-The code also allows for the attachment of files from your Cloud Sites filesystem to the message, as long as a valid MIME type definition is supplied.
+You must supply a valid SMTP hostname and user credentials for authentication.
+If you are using a third-party mail service, replace mail.emailsrvr.com with the appropriate SMTP server hostname relative to the service.
+You can also attach files from your Cloud Sites file system to the message if you provide a valid MIME type definition.

     <?php
     require_once "Mail.php";